 Bankruptcy is a legal proceeding in which a person who cannot pay their bills gets a new financial start.
 The right to file bankruptcy is provided by federal law.
-Filing bankruptcy immediately stops your creditors from seeking to collect debts from you.
+If you are looking for a Bankruptcy Attorney Minnesota, Filing bankruptcy immediately stops your creditors from seeking to collect debts from you.
 A completed bankruptcy discharges (“eliminates”) your debts.

 - Stops wage or bank garnishments, debt collection harassment and similar creditor actions to collect a debt.